-C1.
-Skyline yarding over streams with LFH would not occur.
-National Core BMP Technical Guide - Plan 3, AqEco 2, Veg 2, Veg 3, Veg 4 and Veg 5.
+- C1.
+Skyline yarding over streams with LFH is acceptable if the logs are fully suspended above the protection buffer tree canopy.
+National Core BMP Technical Guide Plan 3, AqEco 2, Veg 2, Veg 3, Veg 4 and Veg 5. - C2.

-C2.
 Skyline yarding over non-LFH streams is acceptable if the logs are fully suspended over stream channels and the ground within their protection buffers.
 One-end suspension would be required in skyline corridors outside the protection buffers.
 During lateral yarding, use one-end suspension to the extent practicable.
-National Core BMP Technical Guide - Plan 3, AqEco 2, Veg 2, Veg 3, and Veg 5.

-C3.
-Where skyline corridors are created by tree felling as described in C2, the number of skyline yarding corridors over perennial streams would be limited to no more than five corridors per 1,000 lineal feet of stream.
-Individual corridor widths would not exceed 15 feet.
+(It is estimated that five or fewer corridors, within units 156 and 204, would be needed to yard logs across a stream with full suspension.)
+National Core BMP Technical Guide Plan 3, AqEco 2, Veg 2, Veg 3, and Veg 5. - C3.
+Where skyline corridors are created by tree felling as described in C1 and 2, the number of skyline yarding corridors over perennial streams would be limited to no more than five corridors per 1,000 lineal feet of stream.
+Individual corridor

+- widths would not exceed 15 feet.
 Corridors would be spaced at least 100 feet apart (along the stream).
-National Core BMP Technical Guide - Plan 3, AqEco 2, Veg 3, and Veg 5.
+National Core BMP Technical Guide Plan 3, AqEco 2, Veg 3, and Veg 5. - C4.

-C4.
 Existing landings would be used where feasible.
 Landings would be limited to the area needed for safe and efficient yarding and loading operations and would have proper drainage.
 Where necessary, straw bale catchments or silt fences would be used to minimize sediment transport to road ditches or streams.
 The catchments would be located to intercept runoff from the landing prior to reaching any road ditch or stream.
-National Core BMP Technical Guide - Plan 3, Veg 2, Veg 3, Veg 4 and Veg 6.
+National Core BMP Technical Guide Plan 3, Veg 2, Veg 3, Veg 4 and Veg 6. - C5.

-C5.
 New landings would not be constructed within 500 feet of LFH or within 200 feet of any other stream.
-National Core BMP Technical Guide - Plan 3, Road 1, Road 5, Veg 2, Veg 3 and Veg 6.

-C6.
-The use of existing landings within the following distances of streams would not occur without the approval of the District Ranger based on recommendations from a fisheries biologist:

-a) within 200 feet of LFH,

-b) within 200 feet of a non-LFH stream, if the potentially affected stream reach is within 0.5 mile of LFH, or c) within 100 feet of any stream channel.
+National Core BMP Technical Guide Plan 3, Road 1, Road 5, Veg 2, Veg 3 and Veg 6. - C6.
+The use of existing landings within the following distances of streams would not occur without the approval of the District Ranger based on recommendations from a fisheries biologist: - a) within 200 feet of LFH, - b) within 200 feet of a non-LFH stream, if the potentially affected stream reach is within 0.5 mile of LFH, or - c) within 100 feet of any stream channel.

 If an existing landing is approved for use within these distances, erosion control measures would be installed prior to use where appropriate to prevent soil movement downslope from the landing.
 Erosion control measures may include, but are not limited to, use in the dry season, straw bales around landing perimeter, and rock surfacing.
 The portion of the landing outside a system road prism would be rehabilitated (compacted soils fractured, seeded and mulched) after use.

 National Core BMP Technical Guide - Plan 3, Veg 2, Veg 3, and Veg 6.